A Christmas gift for your favorite home bar enthusiast doesn’t have to cost a fortune—even if you’re gifting them the entire bar cart!

 If your giftee prefers to mix things up, you can outfit your bestie’s entire bar cart for under $60 with this sleek black matte metallic Boston shaker set with all the essential tools included: shaker, strainer, double jigger, muddler, bar spoon, and tongs.
 The set also comes in copper and silver to coordinate with any decor.Buy Now

 The best-selling authors and mixologists behind the acclaimed Death & Co are at it again.
 This time, they’re crafting classic and original drinks built from six “root cocktails:” the Old-Fashioned, Martini, Daiquiri, Sidecar, Whisky Highball, and the Flip.
 If there’s one recipe book to prominently feature on a bar cart, this is it—but check out some of our other favorite cocktail books for more great options too.Buy Now

 A miniature cutting board is another thoughtful addition to any bar cart, perfect for slicing limes, other citrus, or small garnishes.
-This bamboo model has a juice groove to keep it from flooding over the sides, and is naturally resistant to bacteria.
-Plus, it’s sleek and small enough not to interfere with the overall aesthetic of the bar cart, whatever that may be.Buy Now
+This bamboo model has a nesting knife held in place by magnetic action, and is large enough to serve as a one- or two-person cheese board in case a cocktail snack is called for.
+Yet it’s sleek and small enough not to interfere with the overall aesthetic of the bar cart, whatever that may be.Buy Now

 Finally, while bar cart gifts would seem to go hand in hand with alcohol, mocktails have come a long way from their Shirley Temple origins.
 Now, even home mixologists are getting serious about crafting them just as carefully as they would a traditional mixed drink.
 These non-alcoholic spirits are made from complex blends of botanicals, herbs, and spices, to start you off on the road to a nuanced non-alcoholic cocktail that nonetheless tastes intoxicating.Buy Now